kubevirt/project-infra/docs/prow-clusters.md

 [IBM]: https://www.ibm.com/
 [s390x]: https://docs.kernel.org/arch/s390/index.html

-## Prow s390x e2e test

-This KubevirtCI external cluster leveraging an `IBM/S390` processor is provided by [IBM].

-In Prow’s configuration, it is referenced using the name `prow-s390x-e2e-test`.

-It is used to run test lanes for [s390x e2e testing].

-[s390x e2e testing]: https://prow.ci.kubevirt.io/?job=*-e2e-test-S390X*

 ## Prow s390x OpenShift

 This KubevirtCI external cluster leveraging an `IBM/S390` processor is provided by [IBM].